 In the IRBA Retail business, MünchenerHyp exclusively maintains the partial portfolio of claims secured by mortgage liens.
-In Table 9, these items are divided into the main Expected Loss bands for MünchenerHyp.
+In Table 8, these items are divided into the main Expected Loss bands for MünchenerHyp.
 The table shows the exposure, the average risk weight after weighting with the exposure and the average loss rate in the event of default after weighting with the exposure values.
 The IRBA exposure is the product of the IRBA measurement basis and the IRBA conversion factor.
 In Retail business, the conversion factor is set to 100% as a conservative standard.

-4.4.2 KSA PORTFOLIO
+4.4.2 KSA-EXPOSURE CATEGORIES

-The customer segments or rating systems used to evaluate the creditworthiness of the KSA portfolios are summarised in Table 10.
+The customer segments or rating systems used to evaluate the creditworthiness of the KSA portfolios are summarised in Table 9.
 Rating procedures for non-IRBA rating systems are not used as a basis for determining the equity required according by the supervisory authority.
 However, similar standards apply for the use and validation of rating systems at MünchenerHyp as for the IRBA rating systems.
-This is due, on one hand, to the fact that some of these rating systems will be registered as IRBA rating systems in the future and are already in the use-test phase at this time.
-On the other hand, the results from these rating systems are used as a basis for determining a risk-adjusted price.
+This is due, on one hand, to the fact that one rating system will be registered as IRBA rating system in the future and is already in the use-test phase at this time.
+On the other hand, the results of these rating systems are used as a basis for determining a risk-adjusted price and for additional bank management purposes.
 The rating results from non-IRBA rating systems are also standardised on a common basis using the VR master scale.
 If no internal rating procedures are available, external ratings are used to determine creditworthiness.
 In this context, only ratings from the leading agencies (Standard & Poor's, Moody's and Fitch) are used.
 The transfer of ratings from these agencies to the VR master scale is shown in Table 6.
-Creditworthiness evaluations are fundamentally not transferred from emissions to portfolios at MünchenerHyp.
+As a basic principle, MünchenerHyp does not transfer ratings for its issues to its claims.

 Seq.
-No. Customer Segment/Rating KSA Portfolio Category 1.
-Central governments (excluding EEA using zero weighting) Central governments 2.
-Central governments EEA using zero weighting Central governments 3.
-LRG (excluding EEA using zero weighting) Central governments 4.
-LRG (EEA using zero weighting) Central governments 5.
-Development banks Institutions 6.
-Special purpose entities, foreign Companies 7.
-Special customers, residential housing Companies 8.
-Closed funds foreign Companies 9.
-Investors foreign Companies 10.
-Retail business PostFinance Retail business 11.
-Corporates Companies 12.
-Participations Participations 13.
-Other N/A 14.
-Discontinued business N/A
+No. Customer Segment/Rating KSA Portfolio Category

+1. Central governments

+(excluding EEA using zero weighting) Central governments

+2. Central governments EEA using

+zero weighting Central governments

+3. LRG (excluding EEA using zero weighting) Central governments

+4. LRG (EEA using zero weighting) Central governments

+5. Development banks Institutions

+6. Special customers, residential housing Companies

+7. Retail business PostFinance Retail business

+8. Corporates Companies

+9. Participations Participations

+10. Other N/A

+11. Discontinued business N/A

-Table 10: Non-IRBA Rating Systems and KSA Portfolio Categories
+Table 9: Non-IRBA Rating Systems and KSA-exposure categories